Sustainability Policy

 - Discovery and nurturing of next-generation leaders

-In 2023, we established the Human Resource Development Committee in order to discover and purposefully nurture the next generation of leaders and successors.
-Starting in 2024, we will be launching an in-house initiative presentation program for A-level management employees who hold positions of leadership in the Company.
-With this program, we will aim to discover young human resources and invigorate the management team by linking it to the performance evaluation system.
+Starting in 2024, we are launching an initiative presentation program for A-level management employees who hold positions of leadership in the Company.
+With this program, we aim to discover young human resources and invigorate the management team by linking it to the performance evaluation system.

 - Internal job-posting scheme